mrmickii/LibraSync/README.md

 # LibraSync
-Library Management System using Netbean
+A Library Management System using Netbeans

 LibraSync is a modern library management system that streamlines resource organization, synchronizes data, and enhances user experience.
 It uses advanced technologies for book cataloging, book borrowing, and resource tracking.